hashcloak/Meson/README.md

 __Note__ You will have to wait for about 10 minutes before your node is being used in the mixnet.
 It has to wait for a [new epoch](https://hashcloak.com/Meson/docs/#waiting-for-epoch).

-To run a mix node please take a look at the [docs](https://hashcloak.com/Meson/docs/#how-to-run-a-mix-node).
+To run a mix node please take a look at the [docs](https://hashcloak.com/Meson/docs/#running-meson).

-### How to send transactions
+#### How to send transactions

 __⚠️ WARNING ⚠️__: The mixnet is not ready for strong anonymity since it is still being worked on.
 The privacy features are not ready for production use.
-There is currently is support for both goerli and rinkeby.
+There is currently is support for both `Goerli` and `Rinkeby` testnets but most Ethereum based chain can be [added](https://hashcloak.com/Meson/docs/#other-blockchains).

 ```bash
 # Clone the github repo with the demo wallet